NY Wire – Mail – Identity Fraud Charges Attorney

 The criminal defense lawyers of E. Stewart Jones Hacker Murphy have been defending clients against criminal charges since 1898.
 We are proud to offer affordable, award-winning legal representation.
 Put our experience on your side.

-Call us today a free phone consultation or schedule a confidential in-person meeting with our attorneys at one of our convenient offices in Albany, Latham, Troy, or Saratoga Springs, NY.
+Call us today a free phone consultation or schedule a confidential in-person meeting with our attorneys at one of our convenient offices in Albany, Schenectady, Troy, or Saratoga Springs, NY.
 We will answer all of your questions and provide a no-obligation quote on the spot.

 Urgent Legal Matter?
 Call Us Now.
 Our attorneys are available to you 24 hours a day, 7 days a week, 365 days a year, even on holidays.
 We are here to help.